-- A chosen field/area of research is identified. - A survey of previous research on the field/area is completed. - A survey of relevant literature conducted. - A list relevant reference is cited. - A provisional title for the research project is supplied. - The context of research approach is identified. - Research methodology to be used is described. - Research goals and objectives are formulated.

-• The research procedure is summarised and a written proposal is submitted.
+- A chosen field/area of research is identified. - A survey of previous research on the field/area is completed. - A survey of relevant literature is conducted. - A list of relevant references are cited. - A provisional title for the research project is supplied. - The context of research approach is identified. - · Research methodology to be used is described. - · Research goals and objectives are formulated. - The research procedure is summarised and a written proposal is submitted.